 For the years ended December 31, 2020 and 2019, we have recognized \$0.7 million and \$0.3 million in collaboration revenues, respectively.
 Associated costs of sale of \$1.3 million and \$0.3 million, respectively, are included within research and development costs in the consolidated statements of operations and comprehensive loss.
-Amounts expected to be recognized as revenue within the 12 months following the balance sheet date are classified as a current portion of deferred revenue in the balance sheets in our financial statements included elsewhere in this 20-F. Amounts not expected to be recognized as revenue within the 12 months following the balance sheet date are classified as deferred revenue, net of current portion.
-As of December 31, 2020, we have current deferred revenues of \$1.3 million and long-term deferred revenues of \$0.3 million, which will be recognized as the research and development costs and labor effort are incurred, which is expected to be a three-year period.
+Amounts expected to be recognized as revenue within the 12 months following the balance sheet date are classified as a current portion of deferred revenue in the balance sheets in our financial statements included elsewhere in this 20-F. Amounts not expected to be recognized as revenue within the 12 months following the balance sheet 31, 2020, we have current deferred revenues of \$1.3 million and long-term deferred revenues of \$0.3 million, which will be recognized as the research and development costs and labor effort are incurred, which is expected to be a three-year period.